Kimberly Ellis: Honors

 Ellis was the Women’s History Month Honoree by the San Francisco Commission and Department on the Status of Women in 2011 and 2015.

 Ellis received honors on International Women’s Day in 2012 by the Global Arts and Education.

 Kimberly was named one of CalNewsroom.com’s 100 Most Overlooked People in California Politics in 2014 for her work electing Democratic women in California.
 CalNewsroom.com’s John Hirabe lauded Ellis as “where the rubber meets the road in electing Democratic women” in California.

 In 2012, Kimberly was awarded the Annie M. Powell Community Leadership Award by the Global Arts and Education and Women’s Intercultural Network in celebration of International Women’s Day for her work with Emerge California.

+Controversies

+Kimberly Ellis, as a head of San Francisco’s Department on the Status of Women, was placed on administrative leave on March 2025 pending a city probe into the department’s activities and that she directed nearly $1 million in taxpayer money in no-bid contracts to groups she’d worked for or consulted for in the past.
+The department paid a political organization focused on empowering women, almost $700,000 to organize the Shift Happens conference at the Moscone Center in 2024.
+“Expenses included a $90,000 catering tab, $120,000 for video production, $25,000 for exhibitions and educational materials, and $70,000 for administrative expenses”, according to The San Francisco Standard.

 Personal life

 Kimberly has lived in California for over two decades.
 She lives in Richmond, California, and has two children.